gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can now listen to test progress through `LongRunningOperation#LongRunningOperation#addTestProgressListener`.
 All received test progress events are of a sub-type of `TestProgressEvent`.

-### Dependency substitution accepts projects

-You can now replace an external dependency with a project dependency.
-The `DependencyResolveDetails` object allows access to the `ComponentSelector` as well:

-    resolutionStrategy {
-        eachDependency { details ->
-            if (details.selector instanceof ModuleComponentSelector && details.selector.group == 'com.example' && details.selector.module == 'my-module') {
-                useTarget project(":my-module")
-            }
-        }
-    }
-### Dependency substitution rules

-In previous Gradle versions you could replace an external dependency with another like this:

-    resolutionStrategy {
-        eachDependency { details ->
-            if (details.requested.group == 'com.example' && details.requested.module == 'my-module') {
-                useVersion '1.3'
-            }
-        }
-    }

-This behaviour has been enhanced and extended, with the introduction of 'Dependency Substitution Rules'.
-These rules allow an external dependency to be replaced with a project dependency, and vice-versa.

-You replace a project dependency with an external dependency like this:

-    resolutionStrategy {
-        dependencySubstitution {
-            withProject(project(":api")) {
-                useTarget group: "org.utils", name: "api", version: "1.3" }
-        }
-    }

-And replace an external dependency with an project dependency like this:

-    resolutionStrategy {
-        dependencySubstitution {
-            withModule("com.example:my-module") {
-                useTarget project(":project1")
-            }
-        }
-    }

-There are other options available to match module and project dependencies:

-    all { DependencySubstitution<ComponentSelector> details -> /* ... */ }
-    eachModule() { ModuleDependencySubstitution details -> /* ... */ }
-    withModule("com.example:my-module") { ModuleDependencySubstitution details -> /* ... */ }
-    eachProject() { ProjectDependencySubstitution details -> /* ... */ }
-    withProject(project(":api)) { ProjectDependencySubstitution details -> /* ... */ }

-It is also possible to replace one project dependency with another, or one external dependency with another.
-(The latter provides the same functionality as `eachDependency`).
-Note that the `ModuleDependencySubstitution` has a convenience `useVersion()` method.
-For the other substitutions you should use `useTarget()`.

 ### Unique Maven snapshots

 TODO